GrzegorzKozub/arch/README.md

 dispwin -d1 -V ~/code/arch/home/greg/.local/share/icc/mpg321urx.icm
 ```

-### NVIDIA

-[The wiki states](https://wiki.archlinux.org/title/ICC_profiles#Loading_ICC_profiles) that NVIDIA is not compatible with `colord` so previously `dispwin` was used to load the color profiles.
-This required disabling `colord.service` which made it necessary to use `redshift` for night light.

-Neither `dispwin` nor `redshift` are compatible with Wayland.

-Testing with `dispwin` showed that the only visible problem is that launching NVIDIA settings breaks the colors.
-This can be fixed by either turning the color profile off and on again in GNOME settings or loading it using `dispwin`.

-For these reasons `dispwin` and `redshift` were removed in commit [f78146b](https://github.com/GrzegorzKozub/arch/commit/f78146b51d2523dffbbbb770391d63141942a985).

 ## Fonts

 Comfortable settings for display scale on Wayland given the screen size and resolution: